← Back to other Thoughts

 What philosophy got right before AI existed

-• In practice, this means never shipping an AI-generated architectural decision until you've genuinely engaged with its opposite.
+This means never shipping an AI-generated architectural decision until you've genuinely engaged with its opposite.
 Your AI recommends a microservices split.
 Before you commit, ask it to argue for keeping the monolith, with the same rigour, using your actual constraints.
 Then work out what survives.
 The same applies to test strategies, migration plans, any decision with real downstream cost.
 The result is slower than accepting the first output.
 It's also more defensible, which matters when the decision is load-bearing and the person who made it needs to explain why six months later.

 What this means for organisations, and for integrators